mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 ### With `endpoints`

-In order to support the [`endpoints`](../../topics/deployment/config/azure.md#http-routing) attribute on the component, the component needs to define what endpoints it expects.
+In order to support the [`endpoints`](../../topics/deployment/config/azure.md#http-routing) attribute on the component, the component needs to define what endpoints it expects **and** needs to provide output about the [routing options](../../topics/deployment/config/azure.md#http-routing).

-For example, if the component requires two endpoints (`main` and `webhooks`) to be set, the following variables needs to be defined:
+For example, if the component requires two endpoints (`main` and `webhooks`) to be set, the following variables and outputs needs to be defined:

 ```terraform
 variable "azure_endpoint_main" {